steveseguin/vdo.ninja/install.md

 ### Deplying to a NGINX web server

-For advanced users, NGINX might be more appropriate than using Github Pages, so find written directions are below.
+For advanced users, NGINX might be more appropriate than using Github Pages, so find written directions below.
 There's also a community-created video tutorial on setting up on AWS + Nginx here; https://youtu.be/8sDMwBIlgwE, but it's not an official install guide.

 Please consider the below directions just loose guidelines; you may need to change things up depending on factors like firewalls, operating system versions, and other factors.
-This NGINX install guide makes some assumptions that you know the basics of NGINX, running Linux servers, domain name setup, and code deployments,
+This NGINX install guide makes some assumptions that you know the basics of NGINX, running Linux servers, domain name setup, and code deployments.
+Most users getting stuck do because of the SSL requirement, or because of overly complicated firewall/VPS setups.

-Also please note, VDO.Ninja REQUIRES a domain name and SSL, unless you modify all browsers being used to support otherwise.
+Please note, VDO.Ninja REQUIRES a domain name and SSL, unless you modify all browsers being used to support otherwise.
 (More on this in the [Internet-free section](#internet-free-deployments) below)  As a result, getting VDO.Ninja working can be quite challenging, as setting up domain names and SSL can be tricky for some.

 The following commands will setup NGINX, assuming you are running on a standard Ubuntu server.
 ```